What's Included in the Price

 What Affects the Cost

 A replacement system in a single-storey, 3-bedroom brick veneer home with good roof access, existing ductwork routes, and single-zone control sits toward $6,800.
-A new installation in a large stone villa in Norwood or Unley with thick masonry walls, gas system removal, 4-zone control, three-phase upgrade, and premium brand unit pushes toward $18,700.
+A new installation in a large stone villa in Norwood or Unley with thick masonry walls, gas system removal, 4-zone smart control, three-phase upgrade, and premium brand unit pushes toward $18,700.

 Adelaide-Specific Considerations